 Some people cannot cook.
 They burn breakfast so bad that you lose your lunch preemptively.
 When they cook dinner, you can only think of dessert-ing.
 Sometimes, if you're lucky, they can cook something that can be charitably described as "food."

 Sometimes their food merely tastes bad.
 However, it has also been known to cause nausea, vomiting or hospitalization.
 If you're particularly unlucky, it can cause, well, just about anything.
-If dinner eats you, you're probably in a lethal chef's kitchen (or Soviet Russia, but that's a different trope).
+If dinner eats you, you're probably in a lethal chef's kitchen.

 As you may have guessed, this is usually a comedy trope.
 In eastern media, most examples are female, but there are a ton of male examples in western media, probably tying in to the assumption that Men Can't Keep House.